aalsaedi265/cpp_zero_to_hero/README.md

 ### windows-msvc-x64"is not looking  right complier errors since my using mysys64

-#### extension project manager by dark emerald to automate for like in java
+#### extension project manager by dark emerald to automate  like in java project maker